slothsh/edu-ossu-cs/content/Introduction to CS Using Python/Lecture 2/Lecture 2 Notes - Operators & Branching.md

 	# do something if 3 == 3
 ```

-Branching allows a programmer to write *linear* programs - which means that a program will always be evaluated in constant time
+Branching allows a programmer to write *linear* programs - which means that a
-i.e a program will always be as long as the amount of steps in the program
+program will always be evaluated in constant time i.e a program will always be
+as long as the amount of steps in the program.

+Branching structures operate in *constant time* because it only executes once
+iteration allows us to use the same block of code multiple times, therefore, it
+operates in time that is proportional to the amount of iterations.

 ___